filoxen/workspace-detector/README.md

 This tool works to detect Roblox workspaces within .rbxm(x) model files, which could potentially contain stolen/lost places.
 It runs on the [Lune](https://github.com/lune-org/lune) runtime environment.

+## Project Structure

+- `detector.luau`: Main entrypoint
+- `lib/cli.luau`: CLI argument parsing and usage
+- `lib/core.luau`: Core detection logic (workspace scanning, file analysis)
+- `lib/fileproc.luau`: File and directory processing
+- `tests/`: Test models for validation
+    - `containsworkspace/`: Models that should be detected as containing workspaces
+    - `doesntcontainworkspace/`: Models that should NOT be detected as containing workspaces
+    - `zlibCompressed/`: Models compressed with zlib
+    - `binaryFiles/`: Binary or extensionless test files

 ## Installation

 ### Prerequisites